BriteCore/Design-Team-Projects/README.md

 * Your design meets the user story outlined above.
 * All the same data as the original mockup is collected in your design.
 * You have a high-fidelity version of your design completed.

-* If you sketched different approaches, those can also be submitted.
+*Optional: If you sketched different approaches, those can also be submitted, but this is not required.*

 ## Followup Questions
 1. How long did you spend on the test?
 Would you do anything differently if you had more time?